Rahm back at world number one after California win

 |Full leaderboard

-Jon Rahm reclaimed his place as world number one with a 17-under 267 win at the Genesis Invitational in California.
+Jon Rahm reclaimed his place as world number one with victory at the Genesis Invitational in California.

-The Spaniard carded a two-under 69 in his final round on Sunday to beat America's Max Homa by two strokes and win his 10th PGA Tour title.
+The Spaniard carded a two-under 69 in his final round on Sunday to finish 17 under and beat American Max Homa by two strokes to win his 10th PGA Tour title.

 The win takes Rahm above American Scottie Scheffler, who was nine shots adrift, at the top of the rankings.

-It is the 28-year-old's third PGA Tour victory of 2023 and his fifth win in his last nine worldwide starts.
+It is the 28-year-old's third PGA Tour victory of 2023 and his fifth win in his past nine worldwide starts.

 Rahm now has one more PGA Tour win than compatriot and idol Seve Ballesteros.